-If you use Docker on a macOS computer, the host doesn’t have direct access to the Docker network.
+If you use Docker on a MacOS computer, the host does not have direct access to the Docker network.
 Because of this limitation, you cannot directly access the services running in Docker containers using their IP addresses (including the operations portal).

 Create the virtual private network (VPN) by running the following command: